Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 ### Question 2
 Plot created in two steps:
-1.Aggregate total emissions from PM2.5 for Baltimore City, Maryland (fips="24510") from 1999 to 2008.
+1. Aggregate total emissions from PM2.5 for Baltimore City, Maryland (fips="24510") from 1999 to 2008.

 ```r
 baltimoreNEI <- NEI[NEI$fips=="24510",]
 aggTotalsBaltimore <- aggregate(Emissions ~ year, baltimoreNEI,sum)
 ```

-2. Using base plotting system we making a plot to show this data
+2. Using base plotting system we make a plot to show this data

 ```r